zearp/OptiHack/README.md

 Download [EFI Agent](https://github.com/headkaze/EFI-Agent/releases) and use it to easily mount the EFI partition on the installer and copy the EFI folder found in this repository to it.
 I have no idea how to do this on Windows but a quick search led me [here](https://www.insanelymac.com/forum/topic/311820-guide-mount-and-access-efi-partition-on-windows-10/).

 ## Editing config.plist

+Please note the default SMBIOS is for the Mac mini 7,1 -- please read the [SMBIOS](#smbios) section before changing ```SystemProductName``` as it will be needed to perform some extra steps.

 Inside the EFI/OC folder on your installer open config.plist and edit/populate the following fields:
 ```
 PlatformInfo -> Generic -> MLB
 PlatformInfo -> Generic -> ROM
+PlatformInfo -> Generic -> SystemProductName
 PlatformInfo -> Generic -> SystemSerialNumber
 PlatformInfo -> Generic -> SystemUUID
 ```
 You can generate the MLB/Serial/UUID serials with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
-Use option 3 and enter *iMac15,1* when asked for the type of SMBIOS to create.
-If you need to change the model in the future you also need to re-generate a new set of serials, UUID and usb portmap.
+Use option 3 and enter *Macmini7,1* when asked for the type of SMBIOS to create.

 Put your ethernet mac address in the ```ROM``` field without semicolons.
 Fixing this [post-install](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#fixing-en0) is also an option, but is important so don't skip it.
 You don't want it to stay at the current *00:11:22:33:44:55*.

-For more information on setting up OpenCore please refer to [this](https://dortania.github.io/OpenCore-Install-Guide/config.plist/haswell.html) very well written guide that has helped realise this very setup.

-**NOTE**: Certain models have different grfx base clocks.
-In my testing 14,3 and 15,1 have a 200mhz base clock and 14,4 and some others have a 750mhz base clock.
-According to the Intel spec this should be 350mhz.
-I didn't notice any performance difference between the base clock speeds.
-Personally I prefer them lower as it reduces heat and energy usage.

 > Please use [ProperTree](https://github.com/corpnewt/ProperTree) to edit the OpenCore config.
 > Tip: To make ProperTree into a little app, double click on the *buildapp.command* file inside the script folder.
 The resulting app will be put in the main ProperTree folder.

+(For more information on setting up OpenCore please refer to [this](https://dortania.github.io/OpenCore-Install-Guide/config.plist/haswell.html) very well written guide that has helped realise this very setup.)

 ## First boot!
 Before we can boot into the macOS installer itself there are some things we have to disable and enable that Dell has hidden in the BIOS itself.
 Why Dell does this is unclear to me, this is a business desktop not a consumer desktop or laptop.
 There is no need to hide more advanced options.
 Luckily we can still change them.